-Another crucial issue during teaching practices was that there was nobody to support or
+Another crucial issue during teaching practices was that there was nobody to support or help them to use ICT in their teaching basically because of lack of interest.

 "Nobody explained the infrastructure and ICT resources of the school.
 And you have to do what they say and act how they want.
 Maybe they [teachers] do not even know about the school's ICT facilities".
 (Physics ST, Questionnaire)